-If they aren’t ripe, they don’t have a good taste.
+If they aren’t ripe, they won’t have a good flavor.
 If you allow them to become too ripe, they turn mushy.
 You’ll know they’re ready for harvest when the neck of the fruit begins to wilt, and the fruit is sagging from the tree.

 Figs are easy to bruise and damage during the harvesting process.
-You can gently pull them from the tree but be sure you leave a small part of the stem attached.
+Gently pull them away from the tree and cut the fruit off using a pair of scissors.

-Figs are filled with sap.
-This can irritate your skin if it's exposed for longer periods of time.
-Plan ahead with your wardrobe before you harvest your figs.
+Figs are filled with sap, which can irritate your skin if it’s exposed for long periods of time.

 Figs aren’t a forgiving fruit once they’ve been harvested.
 They should be stored in the coolest part of your fridge and away from other fresh produce because they’ll cause them to rot.

-You’re now in the loop when it comes to raising your own figs. It’s an easy process, they can be grown anywhere (even if you don’t have much grow space), and it can save you a bundle at the grocery store.
+Now you’re in the loop when it comes to raising your own figs. It’s an easy process, they can be grown anywhere (even if you don’t have much space), and it can save you a bundle at the grocery store.